apache/drill/_docs/configure-drill/078-configuring-web-ui-and-rest-api-security.md

 ---
-title: "Configuring Web UI and REST API Security"
+title: "Configuring Web Console and REST API Security"
 parent: "Configure Drill"
 ---
-Drill 1.2 extends [Drill user authentication]({{site.baseurl}}/docs/configuring-user-authentication/) to the Web UI and underlying REST API.
-As administrator, you can control the extent of access to the Web UI and REST API client applications.
-For example, you can limit the access of certain users to Web UI functionality, such as viewing the in-progress or completed queries of other users.
+Drill 1.2 extends [Drill user authentication]({{site.baseurl}}/docs/configuring-user-authentication/) to the Web Console and underlying REST API.
+As administrator, you can control the extent of access to the Web Console and REST API client applications.
+For example, you can limit the access of certain users to Web Console functionality, such as viewing the in-progress or completed queries of other users.
 You can limit users from viewing other users' query profiles, who can cancel queries of other users, and other functionality.

-With Web UI security in place, users who do not have administrator privileges need to use the SHOW SCHEMAS command instead of the Web UI for storage plugin configuration information.
+With Web Console security in place, users who do not have administrator privileges need to use the SHOW SCHEMAS command instead of the Web Console for storage plugin configuration information.

 ## HTTPS Support
-Drill 1.2 uses the Linux Pluggable Authentication Module (PAM) and code-level support for transport layer security (TLS) to secure the Web UI and REST API.
-By default, the Web UI and REST API now support the HTTPS protocol.
+Drill 1.2 uses the Linux Pluggable Authentication Module (PAM) and code-level support for transport layer security (TLS) to secure the Web Console and REST API.
+By default, the Web Console and REST API now support the HTTPS protocol.

-By default, Drill generates a self-signed certificate that works with SSL for HTTPS access to the Web UI; however, as administrator, you can set up SSL to specify the keystore or truststore, or both, for your organization, as described in the next section.
+By default, Drill generates a self-signed certificate that works with SSL for HTTPS access to the Web Console; however, as administrator, you can set up SSL to specify the keystore or truststore, or both, for your organization, as described in the next section.

 ## Setting Up a Custom SSL Configuration